Doug Liman's unrealized projects: Three Days Out

 In the late 1990s, Liman became attached to direct an action film script by author John Freeman Gill at Propaganda Films called Three Days Out, which follows former astronauts who steal NASA equipment in order to "take a bit of an unauthorized jaunt into space."

 Sonny Bright

 In November 1999, Liman was set to direct the spec script by Wayne Rice and Gina Goldman entitled Sonny Bright, with the Farrelly brothers attached as producers.

 2000s

 Untitled Martha's Vineyard film

 On June 17, 2002, it was reported that following the release of The Bourne Identity, Liman was in the process of completing a new screenplay that involved military action set in Martha's Vineyard.

-SDNY series
+SDNY TV series

-Also on June 17, 2002, it was reported that Liman was working SDNY, a television series based on his brother Lewis' legal career, especially Lewis' connection to ImClone Systems founder and former CEO Samuel D. Waksal, for ABC.
+Also on June 17, 2002, it was reported that Liman was working on SDNY, a television series based on his brother Lewis' legal career; specifically Lewis' connection to ImClone Systems founder and former CEO Samuel D. Waksal, for ABC.